-Unless you want to get payed ads featured in between profiles.
+Unless you choose to buy ads featured in between profiles.

-So if you get caught promoting anything but yourself as a dte worthy person, you’ll get banned from Tinder.
+So if you get caught promoting anything but yourself as a cool human being, you’ll get banned from Tinder.

 Whether you’re posing with dead elephants, throwing racial slurs around, or just annoying people in any way possible…

 …if you get reported too many times, Tinder will rid you from its dating pool.

 But just like you saw at the start of this article, you will get a warning first.